GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 ## Find out more

-For a more in-depth overview of Protected Audience API, read the [Protected Audience API developer guide](/docs/privacy-sandbox/fledge-api/).
+For a more in-depth overview of the Protected Audience API, read the [Protected Audience API developer guide](/docs/privacy-sandbox/fledge-api/).

 ### Developers

-If you're ready to start working with Protected Audience API, read [experiment and participate](/docs/privacy-sandbox/fledge-experiment/).
+If you're ready to start working with the Protected Audience API, read [experiment and participate](/docs/privacy-sandbox/fledge-experiment/).

 We've written an  [API developer guide](/docs/privacy-sandbox/fledge-api) and built a [Protected Audience API demo](https://fledge-demo.glitch.me), which offers a walkthrough of a basic Protected Audience API deployment.
 The [Protected Audience API demo video](https://www.youtube.com/watch?v=znDD0gkdJyM&list=PLNYkxOF6rcICntazGfSVKSj5EwuR9w5Nv) explains how the demo code works, and shows how to use Chrome DevTools for Protected Audience API debugging.